conference-websites/ACM-ICN2020/cfp.md

 ICN will review extended versions of previously-published short preliminary papers (such as workshop papers) in accordance with published [ACM SIGCOMM](http://www.sigcomm.org/about/policies/frequently-asked-questions-faq/) policies.
 Papers accompanied by nondisclosure agreement requests will not be considered.

 Papers must be written in English.
 All submitted papers will be judged based on their quality and relevance through a single-blind reviewing process.
-Authors must identify themselves by name and affiliation in the title of the paper.
+As the review process is double blind, authors must NOT include their names or affiliations in the paper, as well as avoid any identification information in the submission.

 ## Conflicts of interest